How do I get in contact?

 A paid consultation will include a discussion of the fees to retain us and move forward with your case.
 Most of the planning work we do (including for Medicaid or VA benefit eligibility) is done for a flat fee.
 However, when we work on contested matters (issues with another party and a court involved) we charge by the hour for time spent in your behalf.
 Because we have no way of controlling what might happen in a contested case, there is no way to predict the amount of work that will be required in order to quote a flat fee.
 So, we believe that an hourly fee is the fairest way to charge for handling any matter which may be contested.

-For someone interested in estate planning, such as creating a will or a trust, we do not charge for a complimentary “Truth About Estate Planning” workshop which is held each month.
+For someone interested in estate planning, such as creating a will or a trust, we schedule one-hour consultations.
 This gives you an opportunity to get to know us and how we work in order to determine if you will entrust us to help you with this deeply personal matter.
-The workshop is open to anyone who wants to learn more about wills, trusts, and how we work.
-This workshop is the first step in our estate planning process and all prospective clients are encouraged to attend.
-If someone prefers to schedule a one-on-one consultation, there may be a consultation fee charged.
-That consultation fee may be applied toward any estate planning undertaken within 30 days of the consult.
+These are open to anyone who wants to learn more about wills, trusts, and how we work.

 We hope this information is helpful and gives you an idea of what to expect when you call our office to set an appointment so that we can help you with your legal questions or concerns.